jewarner57/image-to-ascii-converter/README.md

 ---

 ##  <a name='Features'></a>Features
-  * Color image to conversion to ascii art
+  * Color image to ascii art conversion
-  * Easy to use UI custom designed for this project
+  * Easy to use UI with extensive customization
-  * Custom character sets for full control over the final product.
+  * Full control over size, fonts, colors, and characters
-  * Full control over fonts, colors, and size
+  * Custom character sets allow for full control over the final product.
-  * Conversion for image files up to 1 mb in online demo
+  * Conversion for image files up to 1 mb in size in online demo
-    * You can increase the limit if you run the project locally
+    * You can increase the limit when running the project locally by changing MAX_CONTENT_LENGTH in the root \_\_init\_\_.py to a larger value.

 ---